MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-azure-resource-manager-template.md

 > [!IMPORTANT]
-> ARM template deployment of Azure Stack HCI, version 23H2 systems is targeted for deployments-at-scale.
+> - ARM template deployment of Azure Stack HCI, version 23H2 systems is targeted for deployments-at-scale.
 The intended audience for this deployment are IT Administrators who have experience deploying Azure Stack HCI clusters.
 We recommend that you deploy a version 23H2 system via the Azure portal first and then perform subsequent deployments via the ARM template.
+> - We strongly recommend that you do not sequentially deploy the same nodes via ARM template and Azure portal.
+For instance, if your portal deployment has failed, do not retry the deployment with the ARM template.
+The objects created by portal may result in issues with the ARM template deployment leading to a failed retry.

 ## Prerequisites